rancher/docs/content/rancher/v2.x/en/installation/options/air-gap-helm2/_index.md

 ---
-title: Installing Rancher in an Air Gapped Environment
+title: Installing Rancher in an Air Gapped Environment with Helm 2
-weight: 3
+weight: 2
 aliases:
   - /rancher/v2.x/en/installation/air-gap-installation/
   - /rancher/v2.x/en/installation/air-gap-high-availability/
   - /rancher/v2.x/en/installation/air-gap-single-node/
 ---

+> After Helm 3 was released, the Rancher installation instructions were updated to use Helm 3.
+>
+> If you are using Helm 2, we recommend [migrating to Helm 3](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) because it is simpler to use and more secure than Helm 2.
+>
+> This section provides a copy of the older instructions for installing Rancher on a Kubernetes cluster using Helm 2 in an air air gap environment, and it is intended to be used if upgrading to Helm 3 is not feasible.

 This section is about installations of Rancher server in an air gapped environment.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.